DaoCloud/DaoCloud-docs/docs/en/docs/kairship/instance/add.md

 2. Fill in information and click "OK".

-    - Management Cluster: When choosing the control plane cluster, it is recommended to use a cluster that is running normally and has a PVC installed, otherwise the creation may fail due to no storage resources.
+    - Management Cluster: available clusters come from those integrated or crated in DCE 5.0 [Container Management]((../../kpanda/intro/what.md)) module.
+If no target cluster is found, go to Container Management module [integrate](../../kpanda/user-guide/clusters/integrate-cluster.md) or [create](../../kpanda/user-guide/clusters/create-cluster.md) a cluster.
     - Delete Instance: If checked，the Karmada instance will also be deleted when you delete the multicloud management instance.
-If not checked, the Karmada instance will remain and you can use it in any other places.
+If not checked, the Karmada instance will remain and you can use it in terminal, but not in DCE 5.0 Multicloud Management anymore.

     ![add](../images/create-instance02.png)

-!!! note

-    - A virtual Kubernetes cluster will be automatically created in Container Management module when a multicloud instance is created.
-This is designed to manage resources across clusters as if in a single cluster.
-The virtual cluster will not be listed in Container Management module, but it does exist.

-    - Because of the above reason, the name of each multicloud instance must start with "k-" to keep it separated from other real cluster.